phpnexus/cwh/README.md

 * Log Groups creating with tags
 * AWS CloudWatch Logs staff lazy loading
 * Suitable for web applications and for long-living CLI daemons and workers
+* **New!** Configurable rate limit, useful with small batch sizes on long-living CLI daemons and workers

 ## Installation
 Install the latest version with [Composer](https://getcomposer.org/) by running